schda1/tt10-moody-mimosa/fpga/Readme.md

 board.
 More information about the pin assignment is contained in the schematic of the [Alchitry Au](https://cdn.alchitry.com/docs/alchitry_au_sch.pdf) and the [Alchitry Io](https://cdn.alchitry.com/docs/alchitry_io_sch.pdf) board.

+Detail: Since we do not need bidirectional pins in the moody mimosa project, the output-enabled signals are not implemented.

 ## Inputs